Last updated: March 5, 2026

 A pip is the standardized measure for price movements in the forex market.
 A tick is the smallest possible price movement for other instruments like stocks or futures, and its value can vary greatly from one asset to another.

-From our experience, don’t pay attention to a pip target, focus on R:R ratio because that’s where the money is.
+From our experience, don’t pay attention to a pip target; focus on the R:R ratio because that’s where the money is.
 You can have a 10 pip TP with a 3 pip SL and make the same money as a trade with a 100 pip TP and 30 pip SL.

 Yes.
 While you can measure crypto price movements in pips, it is uncommon.
 Due to the high volatility and large price numbers, crypto traders typically measure their gains and losses in percentages (%) or direct dollar values.